Fair Trading can investigate complaints about registered certifiers and local council certification work.

 - the complaint is not about the conduct of a certifier

-- the complaint has been dealt with previously or another complaint has been lodged about the matter
+- the matter has been dealt with previously

-All disciplinary actions are listed in the register of disciplinary decisions>.
-The register does not include any details of complainants.
+All disciplinary actions are listed in the register of disciplinary decisions.
+The register doesn't include details of complainants.

 A certifier, but not a complainant, can appeal a disciplinary decision at the NSW Civil and Administrative Tribunal.